alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 # Figure 6:

 - Make figure! for modelling results.
 Or a table??
+	- Possibly show as supplemental table the ranked table of models by BIC or adjR^2
 - Consider rerunning model using higher level taxonomy!!!
 - The criteria for picking the otus, these results can be listed in supplementary tables possibly.
 	- **12/1/14, made file with info for table, now make pretty**